Tenacious-Qi/private-events/README.md

 # Private Events

 This is the repository for a Rails app similar to Eventbrite.
 It is a project in Active Record Associations as part of The Odin Project [curriculum](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/associations).
 Users can register, login, create events, invite other users to events, and rsvp to invitations.
 Events and invitations can be created, read, updated, or destroyed.
+Mailers are also setup to send emails in production.

 ## Demo